Gelarehh/An-Introduction-to-IMS-in-Mobile-Networks/README.md

 * What are the key protocols of IMS?
 * Why an operator needs IMS, and what is its relation with the core network?

->The primary reference used to prepare this survey is a white paper on the same topic from Ericsson, available in the repository.
+>A comprehensive paper on this subject is the white paper from Ericsson, available in the repository.